Medicare or your insurance plan may pay for this screening if you:

 There are several risks and limitations of LDCT lung screening:

-Currently, LDCT lung screening is offered by Baptist Health Systems for $125.
-Any additional testing you may need, based on the results from the screening, will be billed to your insurance.
+Medicare and some insurance plans cover the screening.
+Any additional testing you may need, based on the results from the screening, will also be billed to your insurance.
 Most insurance companies will cover the cost of these additional tests.
-If you do not have insurance, you will need to cover the cost of any additional testing.
+If you do not have insurance, you will need to cover the cost of any testing.
 Our patient financial counselors can help you understand your payment options.

 About one out of four LDCT lung screenings will find something in the lung that may require additional imaging or evaluation.
 Most often these findings are lung nodules.
 Lung nodules are very small collections of tissue in the lung.
 These nodules are very common, and the vast majority—more than 97%—are not cancer (benign).
 Most are normal lymph nodes or small areas of scarring from past infections.